tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/plot_data_exp_analysis_last_evaluation-1.png)<!-- -->

-* Since last_evaluation is continous data, first lets round the last evaluation to 1 place and then make it into a factor
+* Since last_evaluation is continuous  data, first lets round the last evaluation to 1 place and then make it into a factor
-* Employees having evaluation rating 0.4 - 0.6, show satisafaction levels improving with rating and employees leaving have mostly medium satisfaction level.
+* Employees having evaluation rating 0.4 - 0.6, show satisfaction levels improving with rating and employees leaving have mostly medium satisfaction level.
-* Employees at 0.7 rating show higher satisfaction level and low rate of quitiing.
+* Employees at 0.7 rating show higher satisfaction level and low rate of quitting.
 * Employees having higher rating of 0.8 - 1 show folks leaving with low satisfaction level high and gradually reducing but then employees with satisfaction and leaving is slowly creeping up.

 #### time_spend_company